-Daisy Ozim started this Resilient Wellness after working within public health where she experienced major barriers to addressing the root causes of health, inequities in a way that was equitable, efficient and relevant.
+Daisy Ozim started this Resilient Wellness after working within public health where she experienced major barriers to addressing the root causes of health, inequities in a way that was equitable, efficient, and relevant.

-Resilient wellness now supports public and private systems with addressing trauma and toxic stress by providing data analytics, health education and public health-driven technical assistance.
+Resilient wellness now supports public and private systems with addressing trauma and toxic stress by providing data analytics, health education, and public health-driven technical assistance.

-Lack of culturally relevant providers and services to address complex trauma leads to increase in prevalence and incidence of trauma-related illnesses.
+Lack of culturally relevant providers and services to address complex trauma leads to an increase in the prevalence and incidence of trauma-related illnesses.
 Due to unresolved trauma-related illness, annual expenditures on trauma-related illness costs 2.7 trillion annually.

-I started this organization after working within public health and experiencing major barriers to addressing the root causes of health inequities in a way that was equitable, efficient and relevant.
+I started this organization after working within public health and experiencing major barriers to addressing the root causes of health inequities in a way that was equitable, efficient, and relevant.
 I have years of experience in both public health and social entrepreneurship.

 What do you wish you'd known at the beginning?